JOSEPHGILBY/nuitrack-rs/README.md

 This is an empty README for now

 NOTE: version 0.1.0 is the intended first release version.
-Until then, expect RAPID a FREQUENT breaking changes.
+Until then, expect RAPID and FREQUENT breaking changes.